dhirajsriram/Geocoder/README.md

 ## Installation

 Kindly do an npm install at the root directory of both the applications to install the required packages.
-Following are the libraries that are used
+Following are the libraries that are used in front-end.
 - React v16.9.0
 - Material-UI v0.20.2